jdasfd/pars/README.md

 # <infiles> are paths to axt files, .axt.gz is supported
 # <runlist.yml> is a App::RL dump
 # --name,-n STR: According to this species.
 Default is the first one
-# This step will give out all PARS
+# This step will give out all PARS alignment results in fasta format

 # SNP list
 for NAME in Scer_n7_Spar Scer_n7p_Spar Scer_n128_Spar Scer_n128_Seub; do